Hoge Finance (HOGE) Price Tops $0.0001 on Exchanges

-Hoge Finance (CURRENCY:HOGE) traded up 17.4% against the dollar during the 24 hour period ending at 15:00 PM ET on March 9th.
-Hoge Finance has a total market capitalization of $29.04 million and $267,806.00 worth of Hoge Finance was traded on exchanges in the last 24 hours.
-Over the last week, Hoge Finance has traded 15.9% lower against the dollar.
-One Hoge Finance coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+Hoge Finance (CURRENCY:HOGE) traded 1.8% higher against the US dollar during the 24-hour period ending at 13:00 PM ET on March 12th.
+One Hoge Finance coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+Hoge Finance has a total market capitalization of $25.36 million and approximately $37,091.00 worth of Hoge Finance was traded on exchanges in the last 24 hours.
+Over the last seven days, Hoge Finance has traded down 13% against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.